• Target level of study

 Know-how and skills

-• methods of (i) testing and approval of phytosanitary products, (ii) testing of new plant varieties and (iii) testing of new technical itineraries aimed at limiting the use of inputs and allowing crops to be adapted to climate change or to changes in legislation (e.g. limiting the use of phytosanitary products).
+• the methods of (i) testing and approval of plant protection products areas (ii) testing of new plant varieties and (iii) testing new technical routes aimed at limiting the use of inputs and making it possible to adapt crops to climate change or induced by legislation (e.g. limitation of plant protection products).

-• the establishment of experimental designs and statistical treatments.
+• the establishment of experimental designs and statistical processing.

 .

-• Independently implement, manage, observe and evaluate plant experiments in the fields of genetic improvement and crop protection, including bio-control.
+• Implement, manage, observe and evaluate plant experiments in the fields of genetic improvement and crop protection, including bio-control, autonomously.

-• To carry out a scientific and technical documentary watch.
+• Carry out a scientific and technical documentary watch.

 • Optimize experimental protocols.

-• Analyze and report the results to his/her superior by proposing hypotheses or solutions necessary to continue the work.
+• Analyze and report the results to your supervisor by proposing hypotheses or solutions necessary for the continuation of the work.

-• Build a professional project, write a CV, cover letters
+• Build a professional project, write a CV and cover letters

 Read more